 Dr. Carl Shultz

 Congratulations to the Classical Engineers for winning the Mason District Tournament.
 Additionally, they won the Rockwell Collins Innovate Trophy, were the runner up winner for the Promote Award, and won the Compass Award.
 The team also secured a bid to the State Championship, making them the third BJHS team to qualify, joining the Loose Screws and the Turning Gears.
-Our two remaining teams will head to Oxford this weekend to try to join our team at States.
 Congratulations Classical Engineers!

 HOME TOURNAMENT ACCOMPLISHMENTS